 - Flamingos Golf: Snowbirds interested in some golfing can go to see this amazing golf course.
 It has a great layout, quiet and also a cool covered outdoor area that has a bar, and snacks too.

-Activities in Bucerias, Mexico in the winter
+Activities in Bucerias, Mexico in the fall, winter, or spring

 - Camping: As a fan of the outdoors, you can make the best of organized camping activities in Bucerias.
 For a small fee, you get to experience the outdoors with other tourists like yourself under the guidance of an experienced team.